krzysztofwujs/astro-nano/src/content/blog/03-scaling-ethereum-exploring-optimistic-and-zk-rollups/index.md

 ## Optimistic Rollups: A Flexible, Practical Solution

-Optimistic Rollups are the pragmatic approach to scaling Ethereum.
-They operate under the assumption that all transactions in a batch are valid unless proven otherwise, hence the term "optimistic".
-This assumption allows transactions to be processed quickly and efficiently off-chain, without the need for immediate on-chain validation.
-To ensure transaction integrity, Optimistic Rollups include a challenge period during which suspicious transactions can be disputed and, if necessary, reversed.
+Optimistic Rollups offer a pragmatic solution for scaling Ethereum by assuming all transactions in a batch are valid unless challenged, hence the term “optimistic.”
+This approach allows for quick and efficient off-chain processing without immediate on-chain validation.
+A challenge period is included to maintain transaction integrity, during which suspicious transactions can be disputed and potentially reversed.

 ### How Optimistic Rollups Work